abradshaw/next-steps-with-satellite-6/README.md

 This is just a placeholder, I havent started this book yet

-This book will build upon the Getting Started with Satellite 6 book
+This book will build upon the Getting Started with Satellite 6 book.